 I would not hire this person because they seem too demanding.
 It also looks like they aren’t ready to offer any advice or put creativity into the project but rather prefer to follow specific guidelines.

 I specialize in graphic design.
 It means that I draw logos, banners, advertising posts, book covers, business cards and much more.
 In short, I draw everything that can be drawn on the computer 😀

 It’s hard to tell what this person is really good at.
 They don’t convey professionalism or don’t seem to be serious about the services they are offering.

 I have 3 years experience in design, but my skills still need to be improved.

-It’s not a good idea to write that your skill needs improvement, even though it’s true.
+It might not be a good idea to write that your skill needs improvement, even if it’s true.
 Everybody needs to keep improving but by stating that in your introduction you tell your client that you have no confidence in your abilities.

 You’re probably wondering what a Creative Designer means.
 Well, in my case it means that I am person of many design skills and still willing to learn more to expand my knowledge.

 Too vague and doesn’t bring any valuable information.

 Design is powerful.
 Design has the power to change a persons mood, motivation, and interaction with others.
 Good or bad, design influences every aspect of our lives.

 Good intro for an essay but not a necessary element in your introduction.